-Vertigo is the sensation that you are off balance.
+Vertigo is the sensation that you are off-balanced.
 It causes you to feel as if you or the world around you is spinning.

-Vertigo is often brought about by a problem of the inner ear.
+Vertigo is often due to a problem in the inner ear.
 Some common reasons for this may include:

 Symptoms may last just a few minutes or a few hours and may be intermittent.

 There are a number of different ways suggested by family doctors and specialists when it comes to caring for and relieving vertigo.
 There is also an all-natural way that has proven to be effective.
 Let’s take a look at some of the traditional ways first and compare them to the natural way later on in the article.

 Vestibular rehabilitation: This type of physical therapy is focused on helping to strengthen the vestibular system.
 The vestibular system is responsible for sending the brain signals about the head and body and how they relate to gravity.
 This type of care is recommended if you have recurring episodes of vertigo.
 It helps in training your other senses to take over when vertigo occurs.